Code-Institute-Submissions/animal-crossing-recipe/README.md

         username and password on the form.

     - ### Profile page
         Page will show user's profile with their name and the recipe they added to the site.
-For conveniency user's can also edit or remove their recipe on this page.
+For convenience, users can also edit or remove their recipe on this page.

     - ### Add DIY Recipe page
-        User can feel free to add recipe they found in game here by filling the form with valid input.
-If there's existing recipe a flash message will appear to warn user.
+        Users are free to add recipes they found in game by filling the form.
+The forms have validation checks per input field.
+If a recipe already exists, a flash message will appear to notify the user.

     - ### Manage Type page
-        Admin only page, it's for admin to add more type choices in the website for user to choose from.
-Admin can remove and edit the Type here as well.
+        Admin page access only.
+The admin is able to add more Types to the database for users to choose from.
+The Admin can remove and edit the Type here as well.

     - ### Edit Recipe page
-        This function can be access in user's profile and DIY Recipe page if that recipe belong to the user.
-Can change or update previous information here.
+        This page can be accessed from the user's profile or DIY Recipe page(for recipes created by the user only, button links will appear).
+The user can change or update recipe information here.

     - ### Edit Type page
         This function is only available for admin in the manage type page, it's for admin to change the type.

     - ### Remove button
-        This function can be access at all recipes card and type.
-When removing a recipe/type a popup will appear to warn user/admin before they want to remove it.
+        This function can be accessed for recipe cards and Type.
+When clicking the Remove button for a recipe/type, a popup will appear to warn user/admin to confirm the removal.

-    - ### Custom error 404 page
+    - ### Custom error page
         An errorhandler code created for a custom 404 page.
 The page will advise the visitor/user that an error has occured and a link to redirect them back to the homepage.

+        - Defensive Programming

+          Implemented defensive programming for user permissions.
+An example would be where a user that is not logged in is unable to access the Add Recipe page when attempting to write the URL manually.
+A page will show that this is unavailable and a link to redirect back to homepage.

 - ## Technologies Used
    - ### Languages